zemmsoares/zemmsoares.github.io/content/projects/little-lemon-restaurant/little-lemon-restaurant.md

 ---
-title: "Little Lemon Restaurant"
+title: "little-lemon-restaurant"
 date: 2023-03-20T18:56:47Z
 draft: false
 tags: ["React"]
 Type: development
 ---

 The Little-Lemon-Restaurant project is a capstone project developed as part of Meta Front-End Developer course.
-Responsive, with validation without using formik or chakra ui.
+Responsive, with validation.

 ![Little-Lemon-Restaurant in action](/projects/little-lemon-restaurant.gif)